kumarmk21/TMS_FTL_Application/THC_BULK_UPLOAD_GUIDE.md

 - Vendor name must match an existing vendor (case-insensitive match)
 - If vendor not found, record will fail with error

-### LR Number Validation
+### LR Number Field
-- If LR Number is provided, it must exist in the system
+- LR Number is stored as text reference only
-- If LR not found, the THC will still be created but without LR link
-- Leave blank if THC is not linked to any LR
+- NOT linked to booking_lr table (tran_id will be null)
+- Used only for your reference and reporting
+- No validation performed on this field

 ### Status Validation
 - Status names must match existing statuses (case-insensitive match)